thecodingmachine/tdbm/doc/quickstart.md

 Here, we called the `find` method passing a filter on the `name` column of the `country` table.

+Hey!
+But where is the "join"?

 Behind the scene, TDBM is calling a library called [MagicQuery](http://mouf-php.com/packages/mouf/magic-query/README.md).
 MagicQuery is smart enough to automatically detect the link between the `users` and the `countries` table.
 You just need to tell TDBM what filter you want on **any column** in **any table** in your database model and TDBM will find the right query for you.
+MagicQuery is looking for the shortest path between 2 tables using foreign key relationships.
+Our experience shows that 90% of the time, this is what your are looking for.

 ###Filtering by ID/bean